-- a) gives a true and fair view of the company's financial position as at 31 December 2017, and its financial performance and cash flows for the year then ended - b) complies with Australian Accounting Standards and the Corporations Regulations 2001 described in Note 1.
+- a) gives a true and fair view of the company's financial position as at 31 December 2018, and its financial performance and cash flows for the year then ended - complies with Australian Accounting Standards and the Corporations Act 2001 to the b) extent described in Note 1.

-The financial report comprises the statement of financial position as at 31 December 2017, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements including summaries of significant accounting policies and other explanatory information, and the directors' declaration.
+The financial report comprises the statement of financial position as at 31 December 2018, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements including summaries of significant accounting policies and other explanatory information, and the directors' declaration.